ShashankSaini203/LIMS-WebApp/README.md

 When running in Development environment, Swagger UI is available (Program.cs enables UseSwagger and UseSwaggerUI for Development).

 ## API Endpoints (summary)
-Base path: controllers are conventional; actions use explicit routes as shown below.

 - InstrumentController
   - GET  /GetAllInstruments